Numerical integration (quadrature) for C++20.

 The Problem with std::floating_point

-A naive implementation constrains all functions to std::floating_point:
+A naive implementation constrains everything to std::floating_point:

 // BAD: Excludes custom numeric types